Persik Kediri: Stadium

 Brawijaya Stadium is home to the Persik Kediri team. filed in the middle of Kediri City, East Java.
 This stadium was built in 1983, and underwent improvements in 2000.
 Brawijaya Stadium has a seating capacity of 20,000.
 Brawijaya Stadium is the pride of the people of Kediri because it is in this stadium that Persik Kediri entertains its opponents.

 Mascots

-Persik Kediri has Mapu, short for the name Macan Putih (White Tiger).
-He is the team's mascot who always appears in every match.
-Mapu was first introduced at the club launching at Brawijaya Stadium in March 2017.
-When he appeared at the stadium, Mapu became entertainment for both male and female audiences, and has a special place in the fans' hearts.
+Persik Kediri has a mascot team named Mapu, short for Macan Putih.
+He is an anthropomorphic tiger.
+Mapu along with other El-Tigre mascots always appear to accompany Persik in every match.
+Mapu was born on 5 September 2014, and was formally introduced at the club launch in March 2017.
+He and El-Tigre have become entertainment for both male and female audiences, and also hold a special place in the hearts of fans.
 Especially for those who often bring children to the stadium.